-In five more days, 2012 will be upon us, and I am happy to see how many of you (from blog comments and personal emails) are looking forward to 2012 as a year of continuing recovery all the way to full recovery.
+In five more days, 2013 will be upon us, and I am happy to see how many of you have communicated to me how much you are looking forward to 2013 as a year of continuing recovery all the way to full recovery.
 That’s the attitude needed to fight Parkinson’s.
 Faith.
 Attitude.
 Action.
 Progress.
 Recovery.
 You are worth it!

 What if you decide that instead of living Parkinson’s symptoms, you are going to live your life.

 What if you decide that instead of thinking about the Recipe for Recovery, you are going to do the Recipe for Recovery.